Sewer56/FileEmulationFramework/docs/emulators/awb.md

 File names can contain other text, but must start with a number corresponding to the index.

+## ACB & BDX Patching

 !!! info

-    A common misconception is that AWB archives can only be used to store audio.
-This is in fact wrong.
-AWB archives can store any kind of data, it's just that using AWB for audio was very popular.
+    When an AWB is accompanied by an ACB file, the header of the AWB file is usually ignored and instead read from ACB which makes life difficult.

+    When the emulator sees an ACB file, it will automatically try to match any found AWB header with previously patched AWB and patch it inside the ACB if there's a match.

+!!! warning

+    In some cases, the ACB may be loaded BEFORE the AWB, in which case the emulator will try load the AWB by replacing the extension of the file from `.acb` to `.awb`.

+    If you run into a title where the ACB and AWB names don't match and require custom file linking, let me know.

-## Limitations (AFS)
+## Notes (AFS)

-The following limitations are known to exist in AFS, and may still apply in AWB, they have been untested.
+The following notes/limitations are known to exist in AFS, and may still apply in AWB, they have been untested.

 !!! info